 An almost licorice flavor, this delicate herb takes front and center in vinaigrettes, as a delicious sprinkle on the top of baked or poached poultry and fish.

-This is a short list of spices, but good basics stand the test of thyme (time). 😉 By understanding how to cook with spices, you will keep your palate interested and you family begging for your cooking–and that’s the way it should be!
+This is a shortlist of spices, but good basics stand the test of thyme (time). 😉 By understanding how to cook with spices, you will keep your palate interested and your family begging for your cooking–and that’s the way it should be!

 “I love you taking the work out of making a great dinner for me.
 The menus supplied with the grocery list already and giving me options for daytime menus too.
 I love it and have recommended all of my friends and family to your site!”